Fort Lauderdale Property Division Attorneys

 What Does Equitable Distribution Mean for Me?

 Under equitable distribution of property in Florida, the marital property often ends up being divided close to equally.
 Equitable distribution is frequently one of the most contentious issues in divorce precisely because it may set financial consequences in play for years to come.
 With the end of the marriage comes the winding down of the economic partnership.
-Since only martial property is subject to distribution, non-marital property is excluded from the equation.
+Since only marital property is subject to distribution, non-marital property is excluded from the equation.
 This requires the court to set apart each party’s separate property leaving only marital assets and liabilities left to value and distribute.
 There are crucially important dates for identification of marital assets and for valuation that must be considered by the court.
-The intricacies involved with valuation of martial property frequently require the expertise of a forensic accountant or similar accounting professional.
+The intricacies involved with the valuation of marital property frequently require the expertise of a forensic accountant or similar accounting professional.
 It’s important to recognize that a Florida court may distribute marital property even if that property is geographically located in another state or country.
 The judge will take a variety of factors into account to determine exactly how the property will be divided between the two divorcing parties.

 These factors include: